sensible-hq/sensible-docs/readme-sync/v0/welcome/cheat.md

 Initial config
 ----

-If you want to undo all your changes to the Part 1 config, paste the following config into the left pane of the SenseML editor:
+To undo all your changes in Part 1, paste the following config into the left pane of the SenseML editor:

 ```json